What is a Côte de Boeuf

 I lit the fire in the Weber Smokey Mountain (WSM), using some kindling and a couple of firelighters.
 Once the kindling was well lit I placed 4-5 wood chunks on and let them catch.
 Once lit, I placed the body of the WSM onto the base and added the beef to the lower grill.

 The flames from the fire should not engulf your meat.
-Cook for 15 minutes each side and then move to the top grill and cook to your desired temperature.
-For this cook I took the meat to 60°C.
+Cook for 15 minutes on each side and then move to the top grill and cook to your desired temperature.
+For this cook, I took the meat to 60°C.

 Santa Maria-style grilling is really new to me but I absolutely love it.
 I find it such good fun and love the smell of the real wood chunks burning, the smoke billowing through the smoker and being sat around the warmth it emits.
 Add to this a lovely piece of meat that has been simply cooked, but absorbed the smoke from the wood makes this style of cooking an experience every time I do it.